zekicaneksi/Terraform-AWS-REST-API-with-Jenkins-and-Docker-Example/README.md

 # Terraform-AWS-REST-API-with-Jenkins-and-Docker-Example

 Terraform is used to set up the app (backend/frontned) and Jenkins.
 It is responsible of creating, managing and destroying the infrastructure.
+It creates an EC2 instance, and runs the app and Jenkins in the instance as Docker containers.

 Jenkins is used as the (CI/)CD tool.
 Rebuilds the app on pushes to GitHub repository.